International recognition of Kosovo: Countries which have recognised Kosovo but have subsequently been reported to have withdrawn recognition

-Other recognition withdrawal claims by Serbia

-On 4 January 2023, Serbian president Aleksandar Vučić claimed that nine new countries had withdrawn recognition: Antigua and Barbuda, Burkina Faso, Eswatini, Gabon, Guinea, Libya, Maldives, Saint Lucia, and Somalia.
-Kosovo's foreign ministry said they had no notification of any recognition withdrawals claimed by Vučić.
-Following the claims, Kosovo diplomats met with diplomats from Eswatini, Gabon, Libya, the Maldives, Somalia and Antigua and Barbuda and stated that those countries had not derecognised Kosovo, contradicting Vučić's claims.

 Countries which have not recognised Kosovo as an independent state

 Diplomatic recognition is an explicit, official, unilateral act in the foreign policy of states in regards to another party.
 Not having issued such a statement does not necessarily mean the state has objections to the existence, independence, sovereignty or government of the other party.
 Some states, by custom or policy, do not extend formal recognitions, on the grounds that a vote for membership in the UN or another organisation whose membership is limited to states is itself an act of recognition.